 New High School Program in the Northern Territory

-In February, Aviation Australia’s first school pathway program in the Northern Territory was launched, with 27 students starting their Certificate II in Aircraft Turn Around Maintenance.
+In February, Aviation Australia’s first school pathway program in the Northern Territory was launched, with 27 students starting their Certificate II in Aircraft Line Maintenance.

 This 2 year course is now being delivered in both Alice Springs and Darwin.
 The Department of Education in the Northern Territory is providing funding for up to 38 positions annually for year 11 and 12 high school students.